-2 This population change is due primarily to a redrawing of the census block group boundaries within Census Tract 10 to encompass considerably more land area (including a new subdivision in an unincorporated area north of Edison).
-In reality, the population of Edison likely did not change much over the decade, and field observations did not note the presence of many new homes (U.S. Census Bureau 2000, Public Law 94-171, County Block Map Sheet 115, and 2010 Census Block Map Kern County, CA. Sheet 132).
+2This population change is due primarily to a redrawing of the census block group boundaries within Census Tract 10 to encompass considerably more land area (including a new subdivision in an unincorporated area north of Edison).
+In reality, the population of Edison likely did not change much over the decade, and field observations did not note the presence of many new homes (U.S. Census Bureau 2000, Public Law 94-171, County Block Map Sheet 115, and 2010 Census Block Map Kern County, CA, Sheet 132).

-3 The California Department of Finance did not provide 2015 population estimates for Edison or the Keene, Golden Hills, and Rosamond CDPs.
+3The California Department of Finance did not provide 2015 population estimates for Edison or the Keene, Golden Hills, and Rosamond CDPs.
 The Kern COG RTP did not provide 2040 growth forecasts for these communities either.
-Population estimates for these communities are from the U.S. Census Bureau, and population growth forecasts for these communities are estimated based on a review of recent development trends depending on their locations and development potential.
+Population estimates for these communities are from the U.S. Census Bureau, and population growth forecasts for these communities are based on a review of recent development trends.